 Two years ago, I was sick and tired of feeling so old in a young body and decided to start lifting weights.
 The results came after just a few days in terms of better self-confidence and increased internal peace.
 In this short period of time I didn’t gain muscles or improved my fitness, and in hindsight I understand that the self-confidence came thanks to better breathing.

-me with my diaphragm
+Strength training connected me with my diaphragm

 Strength training, which included strengthening the deep abdominal muscles, did wonders in all areas of my life and the main reason was that the exercises made me discover the power of low, diaphragmatic breathing.
 The realization of the power using the diaphragm is the best thing that has ever happened to me.